visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  GetDefaultFileOpenOptions(pluginName, options) -> integer
+  SetDefaultFileOpenOptions(pluginName, options) -> integer

-pluginName : type
+pluginName : string
     The name of a plugin.

-options : type
+options : dictionary
     A dictionary containing the new default options for that plugin.

-return value : integer
+return type : CLI_return_t
     The SetDefaultFileOpenOptions function returns 1 on success and 0 on failure.